MicrosoftDocs/azure-docs/articles/lab-services/administrator-guide.md

 # Azure Lab Services - Administrator guide

 Information technology (IT) administrators who manage a university's cloud resources are ordinarily responsible for setting up the lab plan for their school.
-After they set up a lab plan, administrators or educators create the labs that are associated with the lab plan.
-This article provides a high-level overview of the Azure resources that are involved and the guidance for creating them.
+After they set up a lab plan, administrators or educators create labs that are associated with the lab plan.
+This article provides a high-level overview of the Azure resources that are involved and guidance to create them.

 [!INCLUDE [preview note](./includes/lab-services-new-update-focused-article.md)]

-Depending on the settings for creating a lab plan, some resources are either hosted in your subscription or in a subscription managed by Azure Lab Services.
+Depending on the settings for a lab plan, some resources are either hosted in your subscription or in a subscription managed by Azure Lab Services.

 - Lab VMs are hosted in an Azure subscription that Azure Lab Services owns.
 - Lab plans, labs, compute galleries, and image versions and are hosted within your subscription.
 - The virtual network and network-related resources for lab VMs are hosted within your subscription, if you use advanced networking.
 Otherwise, the virtual network is hosted in a subscription managed by Azure Lab Services.
-- You can have your lab plans, labs, and the compute galleries in the same or different resource group.
+- You can have your lab plans, labs, and the compute galleries in the same resource group or different resource groups.

 > [!NOTE]
 > If you're still using lab accounts, see [Administrator guide when using lab accounts](administrator-guide-1.md).

-For more information about the architecture, see [Labs architecture fundamentals](./classroom-labs-fundamentals.md).
+For more information, see [Labs architecture fundamentals](./classroom-labs-fundamentals.md).

 ## Subscription

 Your university might have one or more Azure subscriptions.
-You use subscriptions to manage billing and security for all Azure resources and services that are used in it, including lab plans and labs.
+You use subscriptions to manage billing and security for Azure resources and services that are used in it, including lab plans and labs.

 The relationship between a lab plan and its subscription is important because:

 - Billing is reported through the subscription that contains the lab plan.
 - You can grant users in the subscription's Microsoft Entra tenant the ability to manage Azure Lab Services lab plans and labs.
 You can add someone as a lab plan owner, lab plan contributor, lab creator, or lab owner.
 For more information about built-in RBAC roles, see [Manage identity](#rbac-roles).

-Labs virtual machines (VMs) are managed and hosted for you in a subscription that Azure Lab Services owns.
+Labs Services virtual machines (VMs) are managed and hosted for you in a subscription that Azure Lab Services owns.

 ## Resource group